 My arrangement of “How Great Thou Art“ is now available.
 Yes!!!

-Also available (for cheaper) on my website.
+Also available (at a discount) on my website.

 I’ve arranged several hymns for people before, but this one has a cool story.
 With my fiction writing obsession, my music has taken a back seat lately.
 Which is fine.
 I love music and writing, and I’ll do whichever I’m in the mood for, because if I force either one, it never turns out great.